 There are many types of intended uses (Client objectives) discussed in detail below.
 Novotny, a general personal property appraiser in Los Angeles is frequently contacted to perform many types of appraisal intended uses, often for complete residential contents.
-Each intended use requires an appropriate definition and the investigation of the relevant market (with the highest frequency of sales or offerings for comparable objects).
-Each appraisal assignment carries with it other client-centered needs, objectives, priorities, deadlines, subsidiary goals, and budgets that must be considered at the time of the assignment.
+Each intended use requires an appropriate definition and the investigation of the relevant market (with the highest frequency of sales).
+Each appraisal assignment carries with it different client-centered needs, objectives, priorities, deadlines, subsidiary goals, and budgets that must be considered at the time of the assignment.
 Once one of the intended uses listed below is identified, the appraiser can take the appropriate action in order to:

 Calculate value for IRS tax purposes for estate taxes or non cash charitable contribution

 Determine value for equitable distribution or decision making

 Or provide an abbreviated preliminary or staged report for negotiated settlement purposes such as arbitration, mediation, informal negotiation (with initial minimum scope of work) based on 40 years of multiple alternative market knowledge and experience with most property types